wp-plugins/tubentertain/readme.txt

 For further customization please contact entertainer@tubentertain.com Link to [TubEntertain]( http://tubentertain.com/t)

 **Features**

--Populate all your own uploaded YouTube video galleries on your site or within your mobile application.
+1.Populate all your own uploaded YouTube video galleries on your site or within your mobile application.
 Youtube Api V3 and Twitter Api V1.1 Compliance.

--Scroll to view on video played
+2.Scroll to view on video played

--Subscription button enable
+3.Subscription button enable

--Viewers Statistics (coming soon)
+4.Viewers Statistics (coming soon)

--Populate your YouTube Live Stream on your site.
+5.Populate your YouTube Live Stream on your site.

--Enable video download (coming soon)
+6.Enable video download (coming soon)

--Populate your Twitter Real Time Updates on your site.
+7.Populate your Twitter Real Time Updates on your site.

--Brand your own uploaded YouTube video, like they saved on your site.
+8.Brand your own uploaded YouTube video, like they saved on your site.

--Responsive interface tested prove.
+9.Responsive interface tested prove.

--Work smoothly on IE 8+, Firefox, Chrome, and Safari.
+10.Work smoothly on IE 8+, Firefox, Chrome, and Safari.

--Effortlessly used in WordPress templates.
+11.Effortlessly used in WordPress templates.

--Tested and compatible up to WordPress Version 4+.
+12.Tested and compatible up to WordPress Version 4+.

--Switch between Live View or Feature Video and Playlist.
+13.Switch between Live View or Feature Video and Playlist.

--After clicking a thumbnail, videos can play.
+14.After clicking a thumbnail, videos can play.

--Videos play perfectly on nearly every mobile device that supports HTML5 or Flash.
+15.Videos play perfectly on nearly every mobile device that supports HTML5 or Flash.

--Automatically start the next video in a playlist gallery when playback ended.
+16.Automatically start the next video in a playlist gallery when playback ended.

--One full year of priority support.
+17.One full year of priority support.

--No monthly or long term subscription.
+18.No monthly or long term subscription.

--First customization support request is free, further request may deserve charges.
+19.First customization support request is free, further request may deserve charges.

 == Installation ==

 1. In the wordpress admin page Go to **>**Plugins **>**Add New **>**Search For "TubEntertain" **>** Click Install.
 1B.
 Alternatively  Download and Upload "TubEntertain" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Go to the plugin setting type in your youtube username, (if you don't have youtube user name, then you need to login to your youtube account, follow the advance option in your user page,